Best Business Bank Accounts for LLC: April 2026

 Why we like Digital Federal:

 It offers a Free Business Checking account with no monthly maintenance fees or minimum balance requirements.
-It's ideal for small LLCs with low activity.
+You get 20 free deposits per day, so it's ideal for LLCs with lower activity.

-You can get up to 4 business debit cards per account (upon approval) and unlimited free check-writing.
+You also get up to 4 business debit cards per account (upon approval) and unlimited free check-writing.

-DCU also has a very wide ATM network, making it convenient wherever you live.
-You get fee-free access to 80,000+ DCU, Allpoint, SUM or CO-OP ATMs.
+DCU has a very wide ATM network, making it convenient wherever you live.
+You get fee-free access to 80,000+ Allpoint, SUM, or CO-OP ATMs.

 Downsides:

 Digital Federal is a small credit union, so it has limited services compared to the big banks.
-It only has physical branches in MA and NH, though anyone can apply online.
+It only has physical branches in MA and NH, though anyone can open an account online.

 Why LLCs Need a Business Bank Account

-LLCs are required to have a separate business bank account from their personal checking account.
+LLCs are required to have a separate business bank account from their personal bank account.

 Legally, LLCs are separate entities from the owners.
 This means you're protected from personal liability for business debts and legal claims.
 Without this protection, the court can go after your personal assets if you get sued.